REVOLT N REIGN Terms & GLOSSARY

 Bills

-The player who currently controls the card in play.
-A card's controller resolves its effects and makes all decisions for that card unless stated otherwise.
+The player who currently controls a card in play.
+A card’s controller resolves its effects and makes all decisions for that card unless stated otherwise.

 D

-A non-rules term referring to a player's complete card collection at the start of the game.
-Once the game begins, the term "deck" has no mechanical meaning and always refers to the Draw Pile when used.
+A non-rules term referring to a player’s complete 60-card collection at the start of the game.
+Once the game begins, “deck” has no separate mechanical meaning and always refers to the Draw Pile when used in rules context.

 Remain in play until DP reaches 0